-Building on the investments in FY24, we will be introducing a new colleague reward platform, introducing a range of new specialist capabilities to support our future growth, and investing in our leadership development.
+During FY25, we introduced a new colleague reward platform, establishing a range of new specialist capabilities to support our future growth, and have invested in our leadership development.
 We will continue to promote our internal values ('Think Family', 'Think Customer', 'Be Real' and 'Be the Best'), whist improving our organisational design in several of our teams, including Transport, Trade, Finance and Customer.

-In order to further develop the progress we have made in our ESG and sustainability activity, we will be investing in our capability in FY25.
+In order to further develop the progress we have made in our ESG and sustainability activity, we will continue to invest in our capability in FY26.
 In addition to bringing in expertise, we will build out our partner roster to robustly inform and assure our plans and initiatives.